Feeding Florida’s New Initiative Offers SNAP Recipients Healthier Food Choices

 According to WCTV Eyewitness News, Frenchtown Farmers Market recently became the first local fresh produce market in Tallahassee to offer “Fresh Access Bucks” to SNAP recipients.

-SNAP recipient, KaShauna Davis, told the news outlet every dollar she spends – up to $40 – is matched with the Fresh Access Bucks program allowing her to double the money she spends on fresh produce.
+SNAP recipient, KaShauna Davis, told the news outlet every dollar she spends – up to $40 – is matched with the Fresh Access Bucks program, allowing her to double the money she spends on fresh produce.

 “Instead of going to the grocery store, to get food for the kids, when I come here I can also use my SNAP benefits and they give me an additional amount of money,” Davis said as she explained how the money matching program worked.